HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 TimberTech Tip:

+Clean your composite decking in the morning or evening to avoid the afternoon sun, to prevent the cleaner from drying on the deck surface before rinsing is complete.
 If you can’t avoid the sun, work in small sections and create shade to slow the drying process.

-Step 4: Clean Your Composite Deck
+Step 5: Clean and Rinse The Composite Deck

 A soapy deck brush scrubs with the grain to clean the deck's surface.